Gosei Sentai Dairanger: Daizinryu

-Daizinryu (大神龍, Daijinryū) is a colossal god-like entity who preserves the natural balance of the world, referred to as the "Great King of Fear that will destroy the Earth" by Kameo/Daimugen.
+Daizinryu (大神龍, Daijinryū) is a colossal godlike entity who preserves the natural balance of the world, referred to as the "Great King of Fear that will destroy the Earth" by Kameo/Daimugen.
 He appears whenever battles have gone too far, like the ones between the Dairangers and the Gorma.
 Daizinryu is a neutral being, but has no tolerance for whoever threatens to disrupt the natural order of things.
 Daizinryu arrived on the planet in Rising Dragon Mode (昇竜モード, Shōryū Mōdo), only to transform into the bipedal Dragon God Mode (竜神モード, Ryūjin Mōdo), his feet as big as Daimugen's shell.

 He is also capable of firing lightning bolts with immense destructive power.
 During his first appearance, he attacks Great Famous Pachinko Player (パチンコ大名人, Pachinko Daimeijin) and RyuseiOh.
 The universe's will that he obeyed told him that the two warring factions had to agree a cease-fire, so Daizinryu would spare the lives of everyone on Earth and the planet itself, but he gave a warning to both the Dairangers and the Gorma not to incur his wrath by destroying most of Tokyo.

 The annoyed dragon crushed the monster to death under his massive foot, then turned and disassembled DairenOh with a lightning bolt.
 He then attempted to crush RyuseiOh (the only Mythical Qi Beast left standing).
 RyuseiOh was saved by Daimugen, who hid RyuseiOh inside of his shell, but was nearly crushed by Daizinryu.
 Daizinryu let them live because of the universe's will and the truce between the Dairangers and the Gorma.

 When the Dairangers dealt with Ikazuchi, Daizinryu seemingly put many civilians in Tokyo under his control, lining them up on top of buildings to fall to their deaths, before Kaku counter-acted the spell.
 Daizinryu made his final appearance to destroy the Gorma Palace, seeing that Shadam and the Gorma were the cause of all the trouble.
 To calm him down, the Lailai Balls and the Great Earth Shaking Jewel scattered to the four winds on their own will.